requirejs/r.js/README.md

 # Other r.js commands

+## Get Version

 To get the version of r.js and the version of require.js used by r.js:

     node r.js -v

+## Convert CommonJS modules

+To convert a directory of CommonJS modules to ones that have define() wrappers:

+    node r.js -convert path/to/commonjs/dir output/dir

+Most, but not all, CommonJS modules can be converted to define()-wrapped modules and still work.

+However, there are some modules that may fail if:

+* They use code branches like if/else or try/catch to call require().
+There are problems supporting this kind of dynamic module calls in an async environment.
+* Some kinds of circular dependencies will not work right.
+The kinds that fail are normally very brittle and depend on the execution order of the dependent modules.

 # Directory layout